 Some speakers reiterated their support for the UN-League of Arab State Envoy and called for a peaceful resolution of the Syrian conflict through dialogue.

 Another event on 22 February featured Andrei Sannikov, former opposition presidential candidate in Belarus, who urged the PA to impose more stringent sanctions against Belarus.

 A meeting of the Standing Committee in the morning of 22 February focused primarily on OSCE election observation activities.
 Following a lively debate, the meeting closed with President Migliori announcing a committee of parliamentarians headed by Francois-Xavier de Donnea (MP, Belgium) will have the mandate to negotiate on behalf of the Assembly with the OSCE Office for Democratic Institutions and Human Rights regarding improved co-operation in future election observation missions.

 The OSCE PA Ad Hoc Committee on Transparency and Reform will meet in April in Copenhagen to discuss the issue.
-Deputy Secretary General Tina Schoen will organize the work of the committee, whose full membership is available here.
+Deputy Secretary General Tina Schoen will organize the work of the committee.

 The Winter Meeting also included meetings of the Assembly's three general committees.
 The full programme of the meetings is available to the right.